-The search engine optimization (SEO) is constantly changing.
+Search engine optimization (SEO) is constantly changing.
 Do you want to improve your rankings in organic search results in 2020?
 Now is the best time to define a valuable SEO strategy.
-How do you optimise your website for Google & Co?
+How do you optimize your website for Google & Co?
 And what trends can you anticipate?
-An overview.

 SEO review of the year 2019

 To better understand 2020's SEO trends, it is worth looking back at the changes in 2019.
 So you can see the trends and ambitions of the search engine giants.
 And my goodness!
 2019 was a turbulent year for us search engine optimisers.

 Tip: Take a lot at SEO Guide 2019 on our blog, with tips on GoogleRankBrain, Mobile Firstand Voice Search.

 Google makes adjustments to its search algorithm every year.
 The difference to previous years: The number of SEO updates or changes is constantly increasing.
 At this point, many thanks to Peter J. Meyers, who has researched the following figures for Google:

 - 2018: 3234 optimizations